 Thinking about getting more involved in Berkeley?
-It’s never been easier to run for City Council: there are four seats open in this year’s (November) election, and extremely generous public campaign financing is available for the first time ever.
+It’s never been easier to run for City Council: there are four seats open in next year’s (November 2020) election, plus the mayor’s seat, and extremely generous public campaign financing is available.

 Am I eligible to run for City Council this year?

-There are four City Council Seats up for election in November 2018 – Districts 1, 4, 7 and 8.
+There are four City Council seats up for election in November 2020 – Districts 2, 3, 5 and 6.
 If you live in one of these districts (see map below or type in your address), you can run!
+The mayor’s seat is also up for election, and that’s a city-wide race.

 Will the city give me money to fund my campaign?

-So… you could raise a $35,000 campaign fund (a very competitive amount) by getting 100 people to give you $50 each (or 200 people to give you $25 each).
-That would pay for a lot of signs, mailings, and other advertising… everything you need to support your campaign.
+But now, you can raise a campaign fund of about $50,000 (a very competitive amount) by getting 144 people to give you $50 each (or 288 people to give you $25 each). $50,000 will pay for a lot of signs, mailings, and other advertising… everything you need to support your campaign.

 What are my chances, running for the first time?